juliasut/testing_TS/README.md

 We can test for errors, by wrapping in expectError function, or using an arrow function inside expect, or using try catch block.

+Under the hood jest uses a library called Istanbul for covarage.